 Mississippi Franchise Tax Information

-Entities taxed as Corporations pay franchise tax annually for the privilege of doing business in the State of Mississippi.
-The franchise tax is a component of the corporate income and franchise tax return, so it is typically filed by an accountant.
+Corporations (and entities classified as corporations for federal tax purposes) pay Mississippi franchise tax annually for the privilege of doing business in the state.
+Franchise tax is reported on the combined corporate income and franchise tax return (Form 83-105), so it is typically filed by an accountant.

 Mississippi has an FAQ on the subject on the Department of Revenue's website.